We do not use straws, plastic cutlery/plates, drink stirrers, mini butter/jam packets.

 Our trips start and finish at or close to railway stations, bus stations and ferry terminals; this makes it easy for our guests to travel to Oban by rail, bus and ferry and we provide you with information which will encourage you to use public transport.
 Vessel boarding and disembarkation times, where possible, tie in with the train and bus timetables.

-Guests travelling by public transport (bus or train) will receive a £50 voucher per booking towards the cost of their cruise.
+Guests travelling all the way by public transport (bus, ferry or train) will receive a £50 voucher towards the cost of their cruise.

 We employ the services of the local marina, shops, services, restaurants and guides.
 These suppliers all employ local staff.